 Dr. Kapetanakes specializes in working with adolescents, families going through divorce, and completing assessments for learning disabilities, attention deficits, autistic spectrum disorders, disabilities after traumatic brain injury, stroke, or surgery, and dementia.
 She also works with all ages struggling with anxiety, depression, and general stress.
 She has worked with young adults dealing with the transition to college, and those facing the challenges of career after education.

 A school psychologist for several years, Dr. Kapetanakes understands the developmental and educational needs of

 children in addition to understanding the workings of the

 Dr. Kapetanakes has evaluated adults with traumatic brain injury and can provide information to be used by organizations that aid individuals with such injuries with vocational, educational, and daily living support.

-Dr. Kapetanakes has taught undergraduate psychology classes at several of the local colleges and universities and supervises post-doctoral Fellows and other early career psychologists.
+Dr. Kapetanakes has taught at several of the local colleges and universities and supervises post-doctoral Fellows and other early career psychologists.

 Dr. Kapetanakes was voted one of the Westchester Business Council's "40 Under 40 Rising Stars" in 2005.
 She writes for the local "River Journal" newspaper on psychological and human-interest topics.
-She is past-president of the Westchester County Psychological Association, and won their Distinguished Service Award in 2010.
-She remains on the WCPA Board as well as on the Boards of the Westchester Center for Psychological Education and the Community Services Board through the County Department of Mental Health.
+She is a past-president of the Westchester County Psychological Association, and won their Distinguished Service Award in 2010.
+She remains on the WCPA Board as the newsletter editor as well as on the Community Services Board through the County Department of Mental Health.